Enterprise and Community Engagement enables and connects the MIC community with wider society through innovative

 Arts & Culture

-The year 2018 marked the 13th occurrence of Culture Night on the MIC Limerick campus.
+2020 will mark the 15th occurrence of Culture Night at MIC Limerick.
 This event continues to grow in popularity, with venues and public spaces across the island of Ireland opening their doors to host a programme of free entertainment, as part of an all-island celebration of arts, heritage and culture.
 The College runs a number of events annually.
 Past events have included:

 - Bróga Nua—Ceardlann Rannta agus Scéalta/Rhymes and Storytelling with Áine Ní Shúilleabháin—an event aimed at children, hosted by Roinn na Gaeilge at MIC and Oifigeach na Gaeilge in partnership with Comhluadar Luimnigh